 VI.
 Action on Findings:

 1. Applicants: The existence of a finding does not automatically disqualify an individual from eligibility for admission.
-Relevant considerations may include, but are not limited to, the date, nature and number of convictions; the relationship the conviction bears to the duties and responsibilities of the medical student; and successful efforts toward rehabilitation.
-Any decision to reject or accept an applicant with a conviction is solely at the discretion of the Admission Committee.
+Relevant considerations may include, but are not limited to, the date, nature, and number of convictions; the relationship the conviction bears to the duties and responsibilities of the medical student; and successful efforts toward rehabilitation.
+Any decision to reject or accept an applicant with a conviction is solely at the discretion of the Admissions Committee.

 2. Matriculants: When the Criminal History Review Committee determines a finding requires additional action or review, the case will be referred to the Honor Code Committee.
+The Honor Code Committee will conduct a hearing and recommend further action, following the process outlined in the Honor Code Policy and Committee Procedures and Process for Dismissal.

 VIII.
 Right to Respond to Adverse Report: The applicant or matriculant will be asked to review any adverse information and to provide a written response for either the Admissions Committee or the Criminal History Review Committee, respectively.
 When appropriate, an in-person meeting may be requested to answer questions.